saeedfaizan/lambdas/components/sample_component_1/lambdas/sample_lambda_1/README.md

 In CICD, we can have checksums that sees if we need to update a file or not.
 If yes, then proceed to next steps else not required.

-# TODO:
+### TODO:

-Try out the lambda module from terraform-aws-modules repository.
+- Try out the lambda module from terraform-aws-modules repository.

-Write the commands for above process.

-Create a CICD flow to deploy to sandbox account.
+- Create a CICD flow to deploy to sandbox account.

+### Important things to Note:

+Handler: components.sample_component_1.lambdas.sample_lambda_1.src.handler.lambda_handler

+Lambda function directory path: components/sample_component_1/lambdas/sample_lambda_1/src/handler.py

+These all folders will become the part of .zip file when the lambda function is deployed.

+This way we can run all tests and imports directly and indirectly without making any changes.

+__init__.py file was not required.